Bathroom Remodeling: How to Plan Ahead

 Question 3: How long do you plan to use the space?

-The answer to this question will have a huge impact on your budget planning.
+The answer to this question will have a huge impact on the budget for your bathroom remodeling plan.
 Are you planning on staying in your home beyond retirement age?
 Or are you getting your home ready to sell in a year or less?
 If you’re planning on living in your home for another 20+ years, then a renovation can be viewed as an investment and you should plan for longevity.
 You will want to select materials that have a classic look, that are high quality, and that will withstand the test of time.
 If you are planning on selling your home in the next year or so, you won’t want to spend tens of thousands on a bathroom remodel.
 You will want to make small, inexpensive cosmetic changes that will get you a lot of bang for your buck.